awsdocs/amazon-ec2-user-guide/doc_source/TroubleshootingInstancesConnecting.md

 1. Select your instance\.
 In the **Description** tab, verify the value of **Key pair name**\.

 1. If you did not specify a key pair when you launched the instance, you can terminate the instance and launch a new instance, ensuring that you specify a key pair\.
 If this is an instance that you have been using but you no longer have the `.pem` file for your key pair, you can replace the key pair with a new one\.
-For more information, see [Connecting to Your Linux Instance If You Lose Your Private Key](ec2-key-pairs.md#replacing-lost-key-pair)\.
+For more information, see [Connecting to your Linux instance if you lose your private key](ec2-key-pairs.md#replacing-lost-key-pair)\.

 If you generated your own key pair, ensure that your key generator is set up to create RSA keys\.
 DSA keys are not accepted\.